 I have celebrated Diwali in several other places in India, too, and now generally prefer to steer clear of Delhi.
 The pollution from the crackers and fireworks is too much for me.
 I would recommend celebrating in a smaller city such as Jaipur or Rishikesh.

 UPDATE 2019: Delhi has banned the private use of crackers and fireworks unless they are eco-approved.
-I was in Delhi for Diwali in 2019, and the pollution was not as bad as previous years — there was only a small fraction of people lighting crackers and fireworks compared to previous years.
+I was in Delhi for Diwali in 2019 and 2020, and the pollution was not as bad as previous years — there was only a small fraction of people lighting crackers and fireworks compared to previous years.
 However, the pollution the following days, due to weather patterns and stubble burning, etc., was awful.
 Literally record-breaking.
 Wear a mask!

 Best tours to India for Diwali